zeke-code/OnigiriBot/README.md

   - ✅ Added cat, whisper, nsfw commands, and an improved music player with multiple functionalities.
 - [ ] **0.7: Introduction of moderation commands and database integration**
   - ❌ Planned moderation tools to manage community interactions and the integration of a database (MongoDB).
-- [ ] **0.8: Introduction of customizable messages, shoutouts, and communication features.
-Simpler installation process.**
+- [ ] **0.8: Introduction of customizable messages, shoutouts, and communication features.**
   - ❌ Future update to include personalized messages and community engagement features.
-Docker installation is set to be in this release.
 - [ ] **0.9: Refactoring code, improvements to existing features**
   - ❌ Improving code quality and user experience in this release.
 - [ ] **1.0: Bot sharding, web UI**